MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 **Total entries at [x display] display by day** This graph shows entries into [x display] for the selected time frame, compared to the average entries, represented by the dashed line, during the selected time frame.

-**Average engagment at [x display] display by day** This graph shows the average time spent engaging (dwelling) in the [x display] zone for the selected time frame, compared to the average engagement (dwell) time, represented by the dashed line during the selected time frame.
+**Average engagement at [x display] display by day** This graph shows the average time spent engaging (dwelling) in the [x display] zone for the selected time frame, compared to the average engagement (dwell) time, represented by the dashed line during the selected time frame.

 **Enter/exit direction at [x display] display** This graph shows the break-down of entry type by zone side, including how much traffic is coming/going from a specific direction into/out of the zone.
 Side names correspond to the friendly names created during skills/zone